Yudong Chen

 About Me

-I am an LSE Fellow in the Department of Statistics, London School of Economics and Political Science.
-Previously, I was a postdoctoral researcher at LSE, hosted by Tengyao Wang.
-I completed my PhD in Statistics in University of Cambridge, supervised by Richard J. Samworth and Tengyao Wang, with the thesis title High-dimensional Online Changepoint Detection.
+I am an Assistant Professor in the Department of Statistics, Univeristy of Warwick.
+From 2021 to 2023, I was a postdoctoral researcher, hosted by Tengyao Wang and then an LSE Fellow from 2023 to 2024 at the London School of Economics and Political Science.
+I completed my PhD in Statistics at the University of Cambridge, supervised by Richard J. Samworth and Tengyao Wang, with the thesis title High-dimensional Online Changepoint Detection.
 My research interests include changepoint detection, high-dimensional statistics, robust statistics, online algorithms and machine learning.

 Download my CV.